-Have you ever walked into work one morning and noticed something that might cause an accident?
-Maybe it is an icy sidewalk, or a spill on the floor.
+Have you ever walked into work and noticed something that might cause an accident?
+Maybe it’s an icy sidewalk or a spill on the floor.
 The phrase, “An accident waiting to happen,” comes to your mind as you sidestep the problems.

 Workplace safety cannot exist on best practice guidelines and policies alone.
-A safe working environment is based on how well the organization communicates safety standards.
+A safe working environment depends on how well the organization communicates safety standards.

 The Occupational Safety and Health Act of 1970 (OSH Act) was passed to prevent workers from being killed or seriously harmed at work.
 This law created the Occupational Safety and Health Administration (OSHA), which sets and enforces protective workplace safety and health standards.
 OSHA also provides information, training and assistance to employers and workers.

 Under the OSH Act, employers are responsible for providing safe working environments for their employees.
 This includes physical as well as psychological safety.
-Basically, employees should expect to work for an organization free from danger and where the employer ensures the workplace remains safe.
+Employees should expect to work for an organization free from danger and where the employer ensures the workplace remains safe.

 - Storing toxic substances properly

 - Not stacking boxes or other items too high